 The funeral home provider is also expected to put together a “General Price List,” which signifies what the client receives once a deal has been struck.
 This information must be written clearly, and applicable charges should reflect what is found in the GPL.

 Individuals seeking a brand-new casket should have full access to a printed list of prices.
 This includes anything in the inventory that is available for sale even if it is not put out for display.

 On the same note, there’s no pre-requisite for buying a new casket when it comes to cremations because caskets aren’t mandatory.
 As a result, the funeral home has to offer alternatives.
 If this means an external casket is purchased and brought to the funeral home provider, then that is a viable option and has to be accepted.

-It’s vital to keep these funeral rights in mind as a loved one to ensure everything goes ahead as smoothly as possible.
+It’s vital to remember these funeral rights as a loved one to ensure everything goes as smoothly as possible.